 Taxable Social Security

-Taxpayers over 65 can itemize deductions on Form 1040, to include such things as mortgage insurance, charitable contributions and medical expenses, including long-term care and nursing services, above 7.5 percent of adjusted gross income (rising to 10 percent in 2013).
+Taxpayers over 65 may do better than claiming the standard deductions by itemizing.
+You can itemize deductions on Form 1040, to include such things as mortgage insurance, charitable contributions and medical expenses, including long-term care and nursing services.
+You can claim medical and dental expenses above 10 percent of your adjusted gross income.
 Medical expenses include payments to Medicare and such things as household improvements required for care.